Smooth Non-Stationary Bandits: Lower Bounds

+We outline the analysis and defer the formal proof to Appendix \ref{apdx:lb}.
+First, observe that due to the smooth concatenation, the learner is unable to predict whether in the upcoming epoch the curve is bowl-shaped or constant.
+Thus, we can view the problem as $m$ separate instances, each having $6\delta T$ rounds, and hence it suffices to lower bound the regret on each epoch.

-As the key step, {\new observe that for any $t\in [x_j+2\delta, x_j + 4\delta]$, arm $0$ is optimal under the blue curve and arm $1$ is optimal under the red curve.} We show that the probability of choosing the wrong arm in those rounds is at least $\frac 12$, under an adversarially chosen instance.
-This is true regardless of the algorithm and the shape of the reward function in the previous epochs.
+To do this, fix an epoch $[x_j, x_{j+1}]$.
+As a key step, observe that for any point in $[x_j+2\delta, x_j + 4\delta]$, the optimal arm is arm $0$ if $r_1$ follows the blue curve, and arm $1$ \ow.
+We show that any policy has at least $1/2$ probability of choosing the wrong arm in each of these rounds.